richelbilderbeek/bevy_tdd_book/docs/chapters/move_camera_with_mouse.md

 This chapter shows how to move a camera with a mouse.

+!!! note "Not ready for yet"

+    This section remains unfinished until feedback about the previous sections has been received.

 The idea is to change the camera's position, rotation and zoom upon mouse input.

 These tests are the same as in the minimal examples.